abahmad02/DSA210/README.md

 ### 3. **Data Analysis:**
 - The parsed data is loaded into Pandas DataFrames for analysis.
-- I first separate messages sent by me (Abdullah Ahmad) and my friend (Muhammad Faizan) into distinct datasets.
+- I first separate messages sent by me (Abdullah Ahmad) and my friend into distinct datasets.
-- Using **Scipy's t-test** (specifically `ttest_ind`), I test the hypothesis that I send more messages than my friend.
-The test is conducted based on daily or weekly message counts.
+- Using statistical tests, we compare the overall number of messages sent, reel-sharing behavior, and hashtag trends.

-### 4. **Hypothesis:**
+### 4. **Hypotheses:**
+1. Overall Message Activity
    - **Null Hypothesis (H₀):** I and my friend send an equal proportion of messages.
    - **Alternative Hypothesis (H₁):** I send more messages than my friend.
+2. Reel-Sharing Activity
+   - **Null Hypothesis (H₀):** There is no difference in reel-sharing activity between weekdays and weekends.
+   - **Alternative Hypothesis (H₁):** Reel-sharing activity differs significantly between weekdays and weekends.
+3. Reel Activity by Day Type
+   - **Null Hypothesis (H₀):** There is no significant difference in mine or my friend's reel-sharing activity between weekdays and weekends
+   - **Alternative Hypothesis (H₁):** There is a significant difference in my mine or my friend's reel-sharing activity between weekdays and weekends.

 ### 5. **Statistical Tests:**
-- The **t-test** is used to determine if there is a significant difference between the number of messages I send and the number my friend sends.
-The alternative hypothesis is set to check if I send more messages.
+- The **t-test** and **z-test** are used to determine the results of the hypothesese above.
-- The results of the t-test, including the T-statistic and P-value, are used to decide whether to reject or fail to reject the null hypothesis.
+- The results of the tests, including the T and Z statistics and P-values, are used to decide whether to reject or fail to reject the null hypotheses for the above claims.

 ### 6. **Visualization:**
-- A bar chart is created to visualize the daily or weekly message counts for both me and my friend.
-This helps to provide a clear, visual representation of the message frequency over time.
-- **Matplotlib** is used for plotting the data, and I aggregate the data by week (instead of daily counts) to provide a clearer overview.
+## Monthly Message Count Bar Charts

+Purpose: Displays the monthly message counts for each year, categorized by sender.
+Visualization Method: Stacked bar charts, plotted for each year using matplotlib.

+## Heatmaps of Message Activity

+Purpose: Visualizes the distribution of message activity across days of the week and hours of the day for both users.
+Visualization Method: Heatmaps created using seaborn.

+## Pie Charts of Message and Reel Proportions

+Purpose: Shows the proportion of regular messages versus reels for each sender.
+Visualization Method: Pie charts, plotted separately for each sender using matplotlib.

+## Bar Charts for Message and Reel Counts

+Purpose: Provides a breakdown of the counts for regular messages and reels for each sender.
+Visualization Method: Side-by-side bar charts using matplotlib.

+## Hourly and Daily Message Counts

+Purpose: Displays the frequency of messages sent by hour of the day and by day of the week.
+Visualization Method: Bar charts using matplotlib.

+## T-Distribution vs Normal Distribution Plot

+Purpose: Compares the t-distribution to a normal distribution for hypothesis testing results.
+Visualization Method: Line plots of distributions, with t-statistic markers using matplotlib.

+## Top Hashtags Bar Charts

+Purpose: Highlights the top 10 hashtags used by each sender.
+Visualization Method: Horizontal bar charts created using seaborn.

+## Hashtag Usage Over Time

+Purpose: Shows trends in hashtag usage over time (grouped by month and year).
+Visualization Method: Line charts with markers using matplotlib.
 ---

 ## **Libraries and Tools Used:**